dotnet/msbuild/documentation/specs/static-graph.md

 This part of the error is the problem here:

 > the reference was called with a target which is not specified in the ProjectReferenceTargets item in project "S:\Referencing\Referencing.csproj"

+This is unacceptable in an isolated build because it means that the cached outputs of `Referenced.csproj` will be incomplete: they won't have the results of the `GetUnusualThing` target, because it's nonstandandard (and thus not one of the "well understood to be called on `ProjectReference`s targets that are handled by default).

+TODO: write docs for SDK authors/build engineers on how to teach the graph about this sort of thing.